 Black, Brown and Green Voices: Kit De Waal

-As part of the Black, Brown and Green Voices Series in collaboration with NYU's Glucksman Ireland House, the African American Irish Diaspora Network, and NYPL Schomburg Center for Research in Black Culture, we present a public interview with acclaimed British writer Kit de Waal.
+As part of the Black, Brown and Green Voices Series in collaboration with NYU's Glucksman Ireland House, the African American Irish Diaspora Network, and NYPL Schomburg Center for Research in Black Culture, there was a public interview with acclaimed British writer Kit de Waal.

 Kit grew up in 1960s Birmingham to an Irish mother and a Caribbean father.
 Her debut novel, My Name is Leon (Viking), was shortlisted for the Costa First Book Award, won the Kerry Group Irish Novel of the Year and was adapted into a film for BBC 1.
 The Trick to Time was longlisted for the Women’s Prize for Fiction and she has also written a short story collection, Supporting Cast (both published by Penguin).
 She is the editor of the Common People Anthology (Unbound) and co-founder of the Big Book Weekend festival.
 Kit's gripping memoir, Without Warning and Only Sometimes: Scenes from an Unpredictable Childhood (Headline, 2022), charts how varied and unpredictable de Waal's childhood often felt.